aragon/protocol/docs/4-entry-points/5-voting.md

 ### 4.5.2.
 Delegate

-- **Actor:** Any guardian that could potentially be drafted for an adjudication round or an external entity incentivized in a guardian of the Protocol
+- **Actor:** Any guardian that could potentially be drafted for an adjudication round or a whitelisted relayer
 - **Inputs:**
     - **Voter:** Address of the voter setting their delegate
     - **Delegate:** Address of the delegate to be set